LeonardoZanotti/custom-terminal/README.md

 # \@ displays the time in 12-hour format
 ```
 Then we have:

 <img src="./time_nocolor_terminal.png" alt="Terminal without colors and with time" />

-To use colors, we should use shell color, that are the following:
+To use colors, we should use shell colors, that are the following:

 | Shell code | Color  |
 | -----------|:------:|